Achievable logoAchievable logo

 Part 2: …is a radioactive remnant from her long-dead homeworld.

-For a sentence to be a sentence, we have to have an independent clause.
+For a sentence to be a complete sentence, it must contain an independent clause.

-Is there an independent clause in Part 1 or 2 of this sentence?
+Is there an independent clause in Part 1 or Part 2 of this sentence?

-There are two ways we can render these sentences to have an independent clause: by using option C and option D. However, only one of them can be correct.
+There are two ways to make the sentence contain an independent clause: option C and option D. But only one can be correct.

-If we look at C and D, there’s an independent clause in both of these sentences (see the underlined portion of each sentence).
+If you look at C and D, both seem to create an independent clause (see the underlined portion of each sentence).

 Option C: The rock known as kryptonite, Supergirl’s most dangerous weakness is a radioactive remnant from her long-dead homeworld.